 - Tap Redeem.

-Tap Confirm to confirm the account you want to redeem the gift card to.
+- Tap Confirm to confirm the account you want to redeem the gift card to.

-Get your apps and entertainment on
+Get your apps and entertainment on!

-Whether you want some extra gems for those Diamond Boxes, rent a film for date night, or buying an app to make your phone more awesome than it already was, Google Play gift cards let you get what you want without leaving a credit card on file.
+Whether you want some extra gems for those Diamond Boxes, to rent a film for date night, or to buy an app to make your phone more awesome than it already was, Google Play gift cards let you get what you want without leaving a credit card on file.
 The best part is that you can choose the denomination of your gift card, from $25 up to $200.